snehasishcodes/spotify-status/README.md

 # Spotify Status

 Expose your currently playing track on Spotify, alongside Spotify profile, recently played tracks and top items, to a public API.
 You can then use the API to grab the information without having to authenticate any further.
 This minimizes the pain-in-the-ass to work with Spotify Authorization and thus all you need is your Spotify User ID.
+(Not open source)

 ### Base URL